mooofin/AFL-exercises/README.md

-hands-on exercises for learning and practicing coverage-guided fuzzing using AF
+hands-on exercises for learning and practicing coverage-guided fuzzing using AFL